My budget is only $250. Can I really afford a web design consultant?

 How Important are Page Titles to Your Business?

 Let's say the name of your business is Smith & Sons, Inc and you sell pools, spas and the accessories associated with them.
-You're located in Cranston, Rhode Island.
+You're located in Prosper, Texas.
 The first page people come to when they visit your website is called the home page - which you probably already knew, right :) Traditionally, when you create the home page it gets assigned the title of "Home" and sometimes it will attach the name of your company, too, so you might see "Home - Smith & Sons, Inc." Now, having the name of your company in the page title is a plus, but you really want the page title to reflect your services and what you offer first.
 If you have room for the company name, that's icing on the cake.
-This is what your home page title should really say: "Pools, Spas, and Accessories in Cranston, RI - Smith & Sons, Inc"
+This is what your home page title should really say: "Pools, Spas, and Accessories in Prosper, TX - Smith & Sons, Inc"

 The Benefits of Two Decades Experience in Web Design for You